General Fiction posted December 4, 2022 |

 The driver coming fast along the little stretch of country highway to Independence had many things on his mind.
 He was at a turning point in his life, a complicated turn that had compelled him into a relationship in which a married man with three small children should not be involved.
 Earlier that evening, he had left a young woman standing at her apartment door in Salem.
 He caught one last glimpse of her in his mirror as he drove away, then turned his car southward.

-Sure enough, one day, he happened to buy some groceries at Arianna's counter and spoke to her, "Hello, Miss," he said.
-"Are you new here?"
+Sure enough, one day, he bought some groceries at Arianna's counter and said to her, "Hello, Miss.
+Are you new here?"

 "No, it's still too soon.
 I want to get to know this man better before I tell her."

-That's a good idea," May, said, "never buy a horse till you look 'em in the mouth."
+That's a good idea," May said, "never buy a horse till you look 'em in the mouth."
 They both laughed.

-As Arianna drove back to town, she realized some other things were nagging at her.
+As Arianna drove back to town, she realized other things were nagging at her.
 Why didn't he want to go to the coffee shop?
 Why so little about himself other than his interest in her?
 But she wiped these things away.
 Miles wanted to see her again.
 That was all that mattered.

 "I have been doing some hard thinking," Arianna," he said.
 "What you say now has also troubled me.
 Please give me a bit of time to decide my thoughts.
 Can you wait a while longer?"

-"Yes, Miles, I can wait, but when we meet again, please give me your final decision.
-That's all I ask.
-"A week went by, and Arianna began to feel he might not come by again, that she had scared him off.
-But finally, he did, he asked her to meet him later at the park, and he would explain everything.
-A day later, Arianna sat with him on the park bench, and Miles finally stated his position.
-"I have realized that I am taken with you," he said.
-"But I had put that feeling away.
-Now I must be honest with you, Ari."
-His voice was firm but sincere, "I have fallen in love with you."
+A few days went by, and Arianna began to feel that she had scared him off.
+But finally, one day after her work was almost over, he came by and asked her for a walk to the park, and he would explain everything.
+So, they ventured over to that little park bench, and Miles finally stated his position.
+"I have realized that I had to make a decision," he said.
+"I had put that feeling away to long.
+Now, I must be honest with you, Ari."
+His voice now firm but sincere, "I have fallen in love with you."

 Arianna felt her heart rush to her throat.
-He had said nothing about his life yet, now he was spilling his feelings out to her, and talking of physical sex!
+He had said nothing about his life yet; now he was spilling his feelings out to her and talking of physical sex!
 In Arianna's mind, she was still a young girl.
 After the shock of his last statement sunk in, she tried to form her following words carefully.

 "Tell me," Arianna said, her heart racing.